 Counseling can have benefits and risks.
 Since it often involves discussing unpleasant aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness and helplessness.
 On the other hand, counseling has also been shown to have benefits for people who go through it.
 It often leads to better relationships, solutions to specific problems, and significant reductions in feelings of distress.
 But, there are no guarantees of what you will experience.

-Your first session with your personal counselor will be about one hour long.
+Your first appointment with a counselor will be an intake and lasts up to 90 minutes.
 During the first visit you will be asked about what’s going on in your life – the good, the bad and the ugly.
 Your counselor will be asking about some of your personal history – losses, relationships, stressors, and your strengths in dealing with problems in the past.
 You will have a chance to ask questions about treatment, your counselor’s theoretical orientation, and to get a sense of how you might both work together.
 The first appointment is just that – the first – try to remember that it will take a little time for your counselor to get a sense of how they can help; don’t expect any instant solutions to your problems the first day – although it has happened if the problem that brings you in is a very simple one and you just need another person’s point of view.

 Counseling Services are available to registered students at no cost to the student.
 You are not eligible to receive on campus counseling if you are not a registered student, or your status as a student changes while already receiving counseling on campus.

 Hours of Operation

 Counseling Services is open Monday through Friday from 8:00 am – 4:30 pm.
 Hours are limited during winter break, spring break and summer session.
 Appointments are recommended to ensure the availability of a counselor.
 Appointments can be made in person, via email or over the phone.
 Clients with less urgent needs are encouraged to make an appointment to ensure that they are seen in a timely manner.